On this page

 1. Unrestricted non-preserved benefits

 Unrestricted non-preserved benefits are the most common type of non-preserved benefits.
-They include any benefits that may be paid on demand by your super fund because you have already satisfied a condition of release, such as:
+They include any benefits paid by your super fund, at your request, because you have already satisfied a condition of release, such as:

-- Being aged over the preservation age and retiring.
+- Being over the preservation age and retiring.

-If you meet a condition of release and keep money in your super fund, you have unrestricted non-preserved benefits.
+In short, if you meet a condition of release and keep money in your super fund, you have unrestricted non-preserved benefits.
+However, you can access unrestricted non-preserved amounts in your super account at any time.

 Some eligible termination benefits received prior to 1 July 2004 are also unrestricted non-preserved benefits.